-"RESOLVED, that the compensation paid to the Company's named executive officers, as disclosed pursuant to the compensation disclosure rules of the U.S. Securities and Exchange Commission, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, is hereby APPROVED."
+"RESOLVED, that the compensation paid to the Company's named executive officers, as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the U.S. Securities and Exchange Commission, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, is hereby APPROVED."

-This proposal will give stockholders the opportunity to endorse the Company's executive compensation programs and policies and the resulting compensation for the named executive officers, as described in this Proxy Statement.
+This proposal will give stockholders the opportunity to endorse the Company's executive compensation programs and policies and the resulting compensation for the named executive officers, as described in this Proxy Statement on pages 12 and 22-39.
+The Company is providing this vote as required pursuant to section 14A of the Securities Exchange Act.
 Because the vote on this Proposal is advisory, the results will not be binding on the Management Development and Compensation Committee ("Compensation Committee") and it will not affect, limit, or augment any existing compensation or awards.
 The Compensation Committee will, however, take into account the outcome of the vote when considering future compensation arrangements.